Sovereign-Labs/solana-proofs/README.md

 ### Required Consensus Changes

 Finally, the existing SPV proposal requires a consensus modification to add transaction receipts.
 On the other hand, our proposal works with the existing block structure.
-However, it is important to note that this proposal does not include a mechanism for tracking validator sets changes across epoch boundaries.
-Design of that mechanism is left for future work.